Puebla deer mouse

-The Puebla deer mouse (Peromyscus mekisturus) is a species of rodent in the family Cricetidae.
-It is found only in Mexico.
+The Puebla deer mouse or Puebla deermouse (Peromyscus mekisturus) is a species of rodent in the family Cricetidae.
+It is a species of the genus Peromyscus, a closely related group of New World mice often called "deermice".
+Only two specimens are known, both from Puebla, Mexico, with the last collected in 1947.
+It is therefore possible that the species is now extinct, although it is currently listed as Critically Endangered by the IUCN.

 Advanced studies have identified that P. mekisturus is a sister species of Reithrodontomys.
 The study used mitogenome phylogeny to identify the sister species of P. mekisturus.
+Recent genomic analysis further supports this placement, suggesting that P. mekisturus belongs to an undescribed genus of cricetid rodents.
+Therefore calling for the need of a taxonomic re-evaluation of this species.